SBA Form 912: How To Fill Out a Statement of Personal History

 Question 7 asks, “Are you presently subject to an indictment, criminal information, arraignment, or other means by which criminal charges are brought in any jurisdiction?”
 If you or any other principal answers “yes,” unfortunately, you are ineligible for an SBA loan.
 The SBA will not guarantee loans to businesses whose principals are currently indicted, incarcerated, on probation or parole, or defendants in a criminal proceeding.

-Due to the chance that the owner or a principal of a business may go to prison, it may become exceedingly difficult for the business to be run effectively and also pay back the loan.
-The business must wait until all parties are no longer subject to any legal proceedings or are no longer under parole or on probation before you can attempt to apply again.
+Due to the chance that the owner or a principal of a business may go to prison, it may become exceedingly difficult for the business to be effectively run and also pay back the loan.
+The business must wait until all parties are no longer subject to any legal proceedings or are no longer under parole or on probation before they can attempt to apply again.

 SBA Form 912 Questions 8 and 9